nikkos/retim/README.md

 ```

 ## Use Retim on Phoenix
-Add retim on your depencies:
+Add retim on your dependencies:
 ```elixir
  defp deps do
     [{:phoenix, "~> 1.2.1"},